Nazariglez/gamekit/README.md

 * Tier 2: Linux (Ubuntu)
 * Tier 3: Android, iOS

+## Profiling
+The crate `puffin` is used to profile the application.
+You need to install [puffin_viewer](https://github.com/EmbarkStudios/puffin/tree/main/puffin_viewer).

+Then run your application with feature `puffin` and use `puffin_viewer --url 127.0.0.1:8585` to see the result.

 ## notes
+- If possible, move to notan everything that's is core and consume notas as dependency on gamekit

-use fluent-rs for translations? use pollster to block futures
+- use fluent-rs for translations?
+- use pollster to block futures